delturge/Ubuntu_16.04.6_LEMP_Installer/README.md

 This script is modular and 99% automated.
 It is 90% complete, but 100% cool.
 I have been working off of VirtualBox.

-No user interaction will be necessary to complete your LEMP setup.
+Almost no user interaction will be necessary to complete your LEMP setup.
+That can be done, but it's not necessary at the moment.

 1. utilities_library: simple helper functions used in other functions.
 2. linux_library: used to configure Ubuntu